AjayKumarR24430/3D-responsive-globe-orbiting/README.md

 ```

 This will install the required dependencies and start the development server.
 The application should now be accessible at http://localhost:3000.

+## AWS EC2 Deployment

+1. Create an EC2 instance on AWS and configure it to your needs (e.g. select an appropriate AMI, instance type, and security group).
+2. Connect to the instance via SSH.
+3. Install Node.js and npm on the instance.
+4. Clone the repository to the instance using git clone.
+5. Navigate to the project directory and run npm install to install the required dependencies.
+6. Run npm start to start the development server.
+7. You can now access the application by entering the instance's public IP address into a web browser.

 ## Usage